 \subsubsection{Convergence to a limit state}

 It is important to examine the limit state of the density-based model \eqref{eq: mean-field}.
-There exist rigorous proofs for some BCMs on both graphs \cite{lorenz2005stabilization} and hypergraphs \cite{hickok2022bounded} that they always converge to some limit state.
-For some BCMs with heterogeneities, such as the model in \cite{weisbuch2003interacting} (which, e.g., includes heterogeneous confidence bounds), convergence has been observed numerically but not proven rigorously.
-(We expect that this is also true for most other BCMs that have been studied.)
-In Theorem \ref{thm: convergence}, we obtain a similar convergence result from the viewpoint of density evolution.
+There exist rigorous proofs that some BCMs on graphs \cite{lorenz2005stabilization} and hypergraphs \cite{hickok2022bounded} always converge to some limit state.
+For some BCMs with heterogeneities, such as the model in \cite{weisbuch2003interacting} (which, e.g., includes heterogeneous confidence bounds), researchers have observed convergence numerically but have not proven it rigorously.
+In Theorem \ref{thm: convergence}, we present a similar convergence result from the viewpoint of density evolution.